 8. Miscellaneous

-8.1 A copy of all communications, comments, instructions, Drawings or Documents sent by the AuthorityEngineer to the Contractor pursuant to this TOR, and a copy of all the test results with comments of the Authority’sEngineer thereon, shall be furnished by the Authority’sEngineer to the Authority forthwith.
+8.1 A copy of all communications, comments, instructions, Drawings or Documents sent by the Authority Engineer to the Contractor pursuant to this TOR, and a copy of all the test results with comments of the Authority Engineer thereon, shall be furnished by the Authority Engineer to the Authority forthwith.

-8.2 The AuthorityEngineer shall retain at least one copy each of all Drawings and Documents received by it, including ‘as-built’ Drawings, and keep them in its safe custody.
+8.2 The Authority Engineer shall retain at least one copy each of all Drawings and Documents received by it, including ‘as-built’ Drawings, and keep them in its safe custody.

 8.3 Within 90 (ninety) days of the Project Completion Date, the Authority Engineer shall obtain a complete set of as-built Drawings, in 2 (two) hard copies and in micro film form or in such other medium as may be acceptable to the Authority, reflecting the Railway Project as actually designed, engineered and constructed, including an as-built survey illustrating the layout of the Railway Project and setback lines, if any, of the buildings and structures forming part of Project Facilities; and shall hand them over to the Authority against receipt thereof.